-11. Toshiba failed to adequately protect Plaintiffs' and Class Members' Private Information-and failed to even encrypt or redact this highly sensitive data when it was maintained on Toshiba's internet-accessible email accounts without adequate safeguards against unauthorized access and exfiltration.
-This unencrypted, unredacted Private Information was compromised due to Toshiba's negligent acts and omissions and utter failure to protect it.

-12. Upon information and belief, the mechanism of the Data Breach and potential for improper disclosure of Plaintiffs' and Class Members' Private Information was a known risk to Toshiba, and thus, Toshiba knew that failing to take reasonable steps to secure the Private Information left it in a dangerous condition.

-13. Due to Toshiba's negligent failure to secure and protect Plaintiffs' and Class Members' Private Information, cybercriminals accessed and obtained everything they need to commit identity theft and wreak havoc on the financial and personal lives of thousands of individuals.
+- 11. Toshiba failed to adequately protect Plaintiffs' and Class Members' Private Information-and failed to even encrypt or redact this highly sensitive data when it was maintained on Toshiba's internet-accessible email accounts without adequate safeguards against unauthorized access and exfiltration.
+This unencrypted, unredacted Private Information was compromised due to Toshiba's negligent acts and omissions and utter failure to protect it. - 12.
+Upon information and belief, the mechanism of the Data Breach and potential for improper disclosure of Plaintiffs' and Class Members' Private Information was a known risk to Toshiba, and thus, Toshiba knew that failing to take reasonable steps to secure the Private Information left it in a dangerous condition. - 13.
+Due to Toshiba's negligent failure to secure and protect Plaintiffs' and Class Members' Private Information, cybercriminals accessed and obtained everything they need to commit identity theft and wreak havoc on the financial and

-14. Hackers targeted and obtained Plaintiffs' and Class Members' Private Information from Toshiba because of the data's value in exploiting and stealing Plaintiffs' and Class Members' identities.
+- 14. Hackers targeted and obtained Plaintiffs' and Class Members' Private Information from Toshiba because of the data's value in exploiting and stealing Plaintiffs' and Class Members' identities.
 As a direct and proximate result of Toshiba's inadequate data security and breaches of its duties to handle Private Information with reasonable care, Plaintiffs' and Class Members' Private Information was accessed and acquired by cybercriminals and exposed to an untold number of unauthorized individuals.
-The present and continuing risk to Plaintiffs and Class Members as victims of the Data Breach will remain for their respective lifetimes.

-15. The harm resulting from a data breach like this manifests in numerous ways including identity theft and financial fraud, and the exposure of an individual's

-Private Information due to breach ensures that the individual will be at a substantially 1 increased and certainly impending risk of identity theft crimes compared to the rest 2 of the population, potentially for the rest of his or her life.
-Mitigating that risk, to 3 the extent even possible, requires individuals to devote significant time and money 4 to closely monitor their credit, financial accounts, and email accounts, and take 5 several additional prophylactic measures.
-Plaintiffs and Class Members will be 6 forced to allocate time to these tasks for years, if not their lifetimes, due to Toshiba's 7 Data Breach.
-8
+The present and continuing risk to Plaintiffs and Class Members as victims of the Data Breach will remain for their respective lifetimes. - 15.
+The harm resulting from a data breach like this manifests in numerous ways including identity theft and financial fraud, and the exposure of an individual's Private Information due to breach ensures that the individual will be at a substantially increased and certainly impending risk of identity theft crimes compared to the rest of the population, potentially for the rest of his or her life.
+Mitigating that risk, to the extent even possible, requires individuals to devote significant time and money to closely monitor their credit, financial accounts, and email accounts, and take several additional prophylactic measures.
+Plaintiffs and Class Members will be forced to allocate time to these tasks for years, if not their lifetimes, due to Toshiba's Data Breach. - 16.
+As a result of the Data Breach, Plaintiffs and Class Members suffered concrete injuries in fact including, but not limited to: (i) financial costs incurred mitigating the materialized risk and imminent threat of identity theft; (ii) loss of